Extension from Precoloured Sets of Edges: Introduction

 \section{Introduction}

 Let $G = (V,E)$ be a (multi)graph and let $\MK=[K]=\{1,\dots,K\}$ be a palette of available colours.
 (In this paper, a \emph{multigraph} can have multiple edges, but no loops; while a \emph{graph} is always simple.)
 We consider the following question: given a subset $S\subseteq E$ of edges and a proper colouring of elements of~$S$ (i.e., adjacent edges must receive distinct colours) using only colours from~$\MK$, is there a proper colouring of all edges of~$G$ (again using only colours from~$\MK$) in concordance with the given colouring on~$S$?
 We may consider the set~$S$ as a set of \emph{precoloured} edges, while the full colouring, if it exists, may be considered as \emph{extending} the precolouring.
-Clearly, if the set~$S$ forms a matching in~$G$, then the precolouring of~$S$ can be arbitrary from~$\MK$.
+If the set~$S$ forms a matching in~$G$, then the precolouring of~$S$ may be arbitrary from~$\MK$.

 An early appearance of a problem regarding precolouring extension of edge-colourings can be found in Marcotte and Seymour~\cite{MS90}.
-Nevertheless, since then its counterpart for vertex-colourings has been more comprehensively studied.
-We hope to provoke interest in edge-precolouring extension and in particular introduce the following conjecture.
+Note also that the completion of partial Latin squares can be interpreted as an edge-precolouring extension problem restricted to complete bipartite graphs, and this has been studied since as early as 1960, cf.~e.g.,~\cite{Sme81}.
+Nevertheless, in general the edge-precolouring extension problem has been less comprehensively studied than its vertex-colouring counterpart.
+We hope to provoke interest in edge-precolouring extension and in the following question especially.

-\begin{conjecture} \mbox{}\\* Let~$G$ be a multigraph with maximum degree~$\Delta(G)$ and maximum multiplicity~$\mu(G)$.
-Using the palette $\MK=[\Delta(G)+\mu(G)]$, any precoloured matching can be extended to a proper edge-colouring of all of~$G$. \end{conjecture}
+\begin{question} \mbox{}\\* Let~$G$ be a multigraph with maximum degree $\Delta(G)$ and maximum multiplicity $\mu(G)$, let $\MK=[\Delta(G)+\mu(G)]$, and let~$M$ be a matching of~$G$ precoloured from the palette~$\MK$.
+What conditions on~$G$ and~$M$ ensure that the precolouring of $M$ extends to a proper $\MK$-edge-colouring of all of~$G$? \end{question}

-If true, Conjecture~\ref{conj:main} would extend Vizing's theorem~\cite{Viz64}, which is independently due to Gupta, cf.~\cite{Gup74}.
-It strengthens a conjecture of Albertson and Moore \cite[Conj.~1]{AlMo01}, which deals with graphs and imposes a stronger minimum distance condition between precoloured edges.
-A weaker form of Conjecture~\ref{conj:main} was proved by Berge and Fournier~\cite[Cor.~2]{BeFo91} --- they showed that extension is guaranteed, provided that all edges of the matching have been precoloured with the same colour.

-Note that even for trees, Conjecture~\ref{conj:main} is false if we replace the palette~$\MK$ by $[\Delta(G)]$ or by $[\chi'(G)]$ (where $\chi'(G)$ is, as usual, the chromatic index of $G$): consider a star with all leaves subdivided exactly once; see Figure~\ref{fig:extree}.

-The main contribution of this paper is to provide evidence in support of Conjecture~\ref{conj:main} by confirming it in some important special cases, in particular, for bipartite multigraphs, subcubic multigraphs, and planar graphs of large enough maximum degree.
-We discuss this further in Subsection~\ref{sub:main}; however, first allow us to place the conjecture in context by giving some preliminary observations.